-"Contract cheating" is an umbrella term to denote the submission of work by a student that has been produced by someone other than that student with the intention to deceive.
+"Contract cheating" is an umbrella term to denote the submission of work by a student where some or all has been produced by someone other than that student with the intention to deceive.
 This can be achieved through having another person, or commercial service, produce work that is subsequently submitted for an assessment, whether that person/commercial service is paid or not.